Where We Be

 We visited the Laur olive oil factory in between wineries

-Robin all dressed up and ready to go on a wine tour
+Robin all dressed up and ready for her wine tour

-Tiny Plaza Pellegrini just a few blocks away from our hostel was one of our favorites in the city -- great place for a gelato!
+Tiny Plaza Pellegrini was one of our favorites -- great place for a gelato!

-I love the way the vendors display fruit here, each in its own neat little compartment
+We love the way vendors display their fruit here, each in its own neat little compartment

-This fast-food place made the best chicken served atop tasty fries
+This fast-food place made the best chicken served atop fries

-We explored all facets of Mendoza dining including this ultra-cheap eatery near our hostel
+We explored all facets of Mendoza dining, including this cheap eatery near our hostel

 We dined al fresco at Bistro M at the Park Hyatt Hotel